Temira/fixed-point-nn-accelerator/results/synthesis/synthesis_summary.md

 # Synthesis Summary

-This page is the submission-facing location for synthesis evidence.
-The grader will look for explicit latency, throughput, and resource data here.
+This page provides synthesis results and performance analysis for the implemented neural network accelerator.
+It includes latency, throughput, and resource utilization, along with interpretation relative to design goals.

+---

 ## Build Context